AlphaOne1/sonicweb/CONTRIBUTING.md

 due to non-existent (or bad, or wrong) documentation.
 Please take care that you
 include:

-- a corse description of your nea feature
+- a coarse description of your nea feature
 - generate new or update (in case) the existing examples
 - update the CHANGELOG.md